JRPerrenoud/free-genai-bootcamp-2025/lang_portal/frontend-technical-spec.md

 ### Words Index '/words'

 #### Purpose
 The purpose of this page is to show all the words in our database

 #### Components
 - Paginated Word list
     -Columns
-        - Fields
         - Spanish
         - English
         - Correct Count
         - Wrong Count
 - Pagination with 100 items per page
 - Clicking the Spanish word will take us to the word show page

 #### Needed API Endpoints
 - GET /api/words/